-→ Marvin Bonheur – La trilogie du Bonheur
+→ Marvin Bonheur – La trilogie du Bonheur (signed)

 Marvin Bonheur – La trilogie du Bonheur Marvin Bonheur – La trilogie du Bonheur Marvin Bonheur – La trilogie du Bonheur Marvin Bonheur – La trilogie du Bonheur Marvin Bonheur – La trilogie du Bonheur Marvin Bonheur – La trilogie du Bonheur Marvin Bonheur – La trilogie du Bonheur Marvin Bonheur – La trilogie du Bonheur Marvin Bonheur – La trilogie du Bonheur